How to Do a Mediterranean Diet the French Way

 monday

-• breakfast: Greek yogurt with 1 tbsp soaked chia seeds and a handful of blueberries.
+• breakfast: Greek yogurt with 1 tbsp soaked chia seeds and a handful of blueberries or strawberries or a mix.

 • lunch: French Carrot Salad, a Rebekah recipe!
-Serve with tofu “feta”.
-I found a super simple recipe for Tofu Feta on Bon Appétit or just Google search and you’ll find many more, a bunch using miso, one of my favorite ingredients ever.
-And btw, Rebekah has an absolutely beautiful Carrottes Rosé recipe in Le Sud which uses rose wine 💕.
+Serve with Tofu Feta, or it would also be good with toasted chickpeas, quinoa or soft boiled eggs.
+Btw, Rebekah has an absolutely beautiful Carrottes Rosé recipe in Le Sud which uses rose wine 💕.

 • dinner: Soup au Pesto.
 Feel free to replace the tomato and zucchini in the soup with more seasonal vegetables like carrots and kale or spinach.
+Maybe stir in some unflavored vegan protein powder too.
 If you were feeling ambitious over the weekend and made Fougasse, like this lovely Sourdough version from The Perfect Loaf, that would be perfect with this.
 Or, if you have sourdough starter, save the discard to make these Sourdough Seed Crackers from Little Spoon Farm alongside instead of bread!

 tuesday